 - while also producing half of world’s wind turbines, which translates to manufacturing two wind turbines every hour

-- China manufactures more than half of all electric cars in the world!
+- China manufactures and buys more than half of all electric cars in the world!
 Most of them are made by domestic Chinese companies, and others are manufactured in China thru joint ventures with foreign companies such as GM, Nissan, Ford etc.

 - In the end, China sold 3 times as many electric cars as the US in 2017 — 200,000 electric and plug-in hybrids sold in the US versus whopping 600,000 in China.
 Furthermore, China sold 200,000 commercial electric vehicles, mostly electric buses.